Italy makes health pass mandatory for many leisure activities, in bid to pressure the unvaccinated

 “I invite all Italians to get vaccinated and do it immediately,” Draghi said.
 Avoiding vaccination, he said, “is an appeal to die.”

 The decision comes as the more transmissible delta variant spreads across Europe, triggering early warning signs in country after country about an oncoming wave.
-In Italy, after nearly two consecutive weeks with fewer than 1,000 daily cases, numbers are rising again; Thursday, the government announced more than 5,000 cases.
+In Italy, after nearly two consecutive weeks with fewer than 1,000 daily cases, numbers are rising again; on Thursday, the government announced more than 5,000 cases.
 That level is far removed from the horrors of winter and spring, and with 46 percent of the population vaccinated, many in the country are widely protected from severe sickness and hospitalization.
 But it is the rest of the population that is causing concern.

 The concern is also economic, as Italy is looking for ways to avoid a new round of closures and curfews.
 For now, every Italian region is “white” — meaning that life proceeds almost as normal, and people can stay out as late as they want.
 That has made for a joyful Italian summer, punctuated by a European Championship final victory that triggered through-the-night partying.